 Endometriosis is a condition that can affect females.
 It happens when tissue that is similar to that of endometrial tissue grows outside the uterus.
+It can be difficult to diagnose and carries several complications.

 The tissue is not cancerous, but it can lead to scarring and adhesions.
 It can block the fallopian tubes, and cysts can form due to trapped blood.
 Tissues can fuse, leading to changes in the reproductive organs.